Severe Thunderstorm Warning issued for Boone, Platte by NWS - News Break

 Severe Thunderstorm Warning issued for Boone, Platte by NWS

-Effective: 2021-06-22 18:37:00 CDT Expires: 2021-06-22 19:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This storm is producing large hail.
-SEEK SHELTER NOW inside a sturdy structure and stay away from windows.
-To report severe weather contact your nearest law enforcement agency.
+Effective: 2021-06-22 18:26:00 CDT Expires: 2021-06-22 19:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+To report severe weather, contact your nearest law enforcement agency.
 They will send your report to the National Weather Service office in Omaha.
-Target Area: Boone; Platte A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 715 PM CDT FOR NORTHWESTERN PLATTE AND EAST CENTRAL BOONE COUNTIES At 637 PM CDT, a severe thunderstorm was located 6 miles south of Newman Grove, or 28 miles northwest of Columbus, moving southeast at 25 mph.
+Target Area: Boone; Platte The National Weather Service in Omaha has issued a * Severe Thunderstorm Warning for Northwestern Platte County in northeastern Nebraska East central Boone County in northeastern Nebraska * Until 715 PM CDT. * At 625 PM CDT, a severe thunderstorm was located near Albion, or 35 miles southwest of Norfolk, moving southeast at 20 mph.
 HAZARD...60 mph wind gusts and half dollar size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-This severe storm will be near Lindsay around 645 PM CDT.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include St. Edward and Lindsay.
 HAIL...1.25IN WIND...60MPHalerts.weather.gov